The Transition from Giant Planets to Brown Dwarfs beyond 1 au from the Stellar Metallicity Distribution: Discussion

 \subsection{Occurrence Rates}

-The earliest estimates of $\gamma$ were made based on the occurrence rates of giant planets and brown dwarfs. \citet{grether2006bd} analyzed the $M{\rm sin}(i)$ distribution of substellar companions detected by radial velocity surveys and found that it reaches a minimum at $M{\rm sin}(i) = 31^{+25}_{-18} \, M_{\rm Jup}$. \citet{sahlmann2011divide} later broke the orbital inclination degeneracy for this sample using Hipparcos astrometry and found that the minimum occurs between true masses of $25 \, M_{\rm Jup}$ and $45 \, M_{\rm Jup}$.
-This finding agrees with our estimate of $\gamma$, suggesting that the transition in formation mechanism supported by our analysis of stellar metallicities may coincide with a local minimum in occurrence rate. { For an analysis of the occurrence rates of giant planets and brown dwarfs in the CLS sample, see J. Van Zandt et al. (in review).}
+The earliest estimates of $\gamma$ were made based on the occurrence rates of giant planets and brown dwarfs. \citet{grether2006bd} analyzed the $M_c{\rm sin}(i)$ distribution of substellar companions detected by radial velocity surveys and found that it reaches a minimum at $M_c{\rm sin}(i) = 31^{+25}_{-18} \, M_{\rm Jup}$. \citet{sahlmann2011divide} later broke the orbital inclination degeneracy for this sample using Hipparcos astrometry and found that the minimum occurs between true masses of $25 \, M_{\rm Jup}$ and $45 \, M_{\rm Jup}$. { A similar minimum was found more recently by \citet{currie2023transition}.} These findings agree with our estimate of $\gamma$, suggesting that the transition in formation mechanism supported by our analysis of stellar metallicities may coincide with a local minimum in occurrence rate. { For an analysis of the occurrence rates of giant planets and brown dwarfs in the CLS sample, see \citet{vanzandt2025cls}.}

 While free-floating giant planets and brown dwarfs likely experience different formations and evolution histories compared to those bound to stellar-mass primaries, appreciable effort has been spent to better understand their formation mechanisms \citep[e.g.,][]{luhman2012review, miretroif2023ffp, offner2023origin}.
 This effort has accelerated in recent years thanks to JWST \citep{pearson2023jumbo, langeveld2024jwst}.
 Recently, \citet{defurio2024turnover} found evidence of a turnover in the efficiency of free-floating brown dwarf formation in near-infrared observations of the young stellar cluster NGC 2024.
 From their analysis, the authors concluded that top-down formation (specifically those of core fragmentation) likely rapidly drops in efficiency below $13 \, M_{\rm Jup}$.